- Study, Learning, Memory and Reading

 ARC Director, Virginia DeMers, arranges accommodations.
 She will be on campus most of the summer to answer questions, receive documents and begin determining the right supports for every student who needs them.Students who contact Virginia will receive information by mail that explains the accommodations process.

-Students and families should also consider attending the ARC's annual Transition Workshop for Students with Disabilities on Wednesday, 12 August from 1:30 to 4:30 p.m.
-Not only will you meet the ARC staff and learn more about disabilities in the college environment; you'll also get to meet academic advisors, members of the Peterson Counseling Center staff and others who can help you figure things out in this exciting new part of your life.
+Students with disabilities or potentially disabling conditions and their families should also consider attending the ARC's annual Transition Workshop for Students with Disabilities on Wednesday, 12 August from 1:30 to 4:30 p.m.
+Not only will you meet the ARC staff and learn more about disabilities in the college environment; you'll also get to meet members of the Academic Advising and Peterson Counseling Center staff and others who can help you figure things out in this exciting new part of your life.

 Watch this space for more information about the program and agenda for that afternoon's activities.